 Main & Main Capital

-With an estimated 1,300 daily trips, commissioners were wary of adding to already long traffic backups without the southbound left-turn lane.
+With an estimated 1,300 daily trips, commissioners were wary of adding to already long year-round backups without addition of a southbound left-turn lane.

 “There are definitely challenges associated with this project,” Ard said.
 “My job as an engineer is to try to come up with the best possible solutions — you guys have made that exceedingly difficult for me.
 I do believe the commission could go through with this project without the turn lane.”